 John H. Johnson

-Northfield farmer : served in Civil War.
-Born in Bedford, 1847.
+John H. Johnson was a Northfield farmer.
+He served in Civil War.
+He was born in Bedford, in 1847.
 His parents were William and Elizabeth Johnson.

-He was born 1838.
+Samuel Perry was born 1838.
 His parents were David and Sarah Perry.
 He came to Brandywine in 1861 and in 1862 married Laura Barnhart.
 Seven days after his marriage he enlisted in the Civil War.
-After the war he bought 82 acres at Brandywine and farmed.
+After the war he bought 82 acres at Brandywine and became a farmer.
 He was the father of two children: Helen M., who married Marvin Berry, and Sadie, who became an artist.

 Samuel and Sally (Ozmun) Miller

-Samuel and Sally (Ozmun) Miller came to Boston Twp.
-In 1810 and bought 150 acres of land on the state road.
+Samuel and Sally (Ozmun) Miller came to Boston Township in 1810 and bought 150 acres of land on the state road.
 They lived there for several years.
 Their son Volney lived at the old homestead their parents settled.
-He married Susan Thompson – first wife in 1835.
-He married Helen Donzorth of Hudson – second wife.
-Children by last wife : Louisa S. and Vigil T. and second wife" : Millie L., Minnie M. and Ora V.
+Volney married Susan Thompson – first wife in 1835.
+He married his second wife, Helen Donzorth of Hudson.
+Children by Volney’s first wife :

-He came to Boston in 1804 with his wife.
+Henry Post came to Boston in 1804 with his wife.
 His wife died in 1859.
-Henry was killed by a car, July 4, 1865, while on a visit to his daughters.
+Henry was killed in an accident on July 4, 1865, while on a visit to his daughters.

-He was son of Benjamin and Priscilla Lemoin.
+Lewis was the son of Benjamin and Priscilla Lemoin.
 He was the station agent at Peninsula.
-He was born in 1822, Pittsfield, Massachusetts.
-At eighteen he commenced driving on the canal and worked up to packet captain – 12 years in all.
-Later he was connected with the railroad business – Cuyahoga Falls with the C and Mt.
-Vernon Railroad as switchman, then to Clinton as station agent for 3 years, then to Macedonia as station agent with the C. and P. R. R. Co.
+He was born in 1822, in Pittsfield, Massachusetts.
+At the age eighteen he started work on the canal and worked up to packet captain – 12 years in all.
+Later he was worked on the railroad, with the Cuyahoga and Mt.
+Vernon Railroad as a switchman.
+He then to went Clinton, Ohio, as station agent for 3 years.
+He returned to Macedonia as station agent with the C. and P. R. R. Co.
 He served here for 17 years.
 Then he served 9 years at Columbia as a night watchman of the Treasury.
 Later, he was employed as station agent for Boston and Peninsula.

 In 1853 Lewis married Lucinda Post, daughter of Henry and May A (Clark) Post, native of Boston Township.
 Mr. Lemoin served for years as Northfield Township Clerk.
-Mr. Lemoin had four children :- Thede who followed his father as Station agent at Macedonia, Lew D., Sylvia S., and Dollie O.
+Mr. Lemoin had four children :